jingcshi/ICON/README.md

 A self-supervised taxonomy enrichment system designed for implicit taxonomy completion.

 ICON works by representing new concepts with combinations of existing concepts.
 It uses a seed to retrieve a cluster of closely related concepts, in order to zoom in on a small facet of the taxonomy.
-It then enumerates subsets of the cluster and uses a generative model to create a virtual concept that is expected to represent the union for each subset.
-The generated concept will go through a series of valiadations and its placement in the taxonomy will be decided by a search based on subsumption prediction.
-The outcome for each validated concept will be either a new concept inserted to the taxonomy, or a merger with existing concepts.
+It then enumerates subsets of the cluster and uses a generative model to create a virtual concept for each subset that is expected to represent the subset's semantic union.
+The generated concept will go through a series of valiadations and its placement in the taxonomy will be decided by a search based on a sequence of subsumption tests.
+The outcome for each validated concept will be either a new concept inserted into the taxonomy, or a merger with existing concepts.
 The taxonomy is being updated dynamically each step.

 ![system-diagram](/assets/diagrams/system.png "Flowchart of ICON")